vanhoangkha/Networking-fundamentals/Day36_Extended_Access_Control_Lists.md

 - Hosts in 192.168.2.0/24 can’t Access 10.0.2.0/24
 - NONE of the hosts in 192.168.1.0/24 or 192.168.2.0/24 can ping 10.0.1.0/24 OR 10.0.2.0/24

-ACL mở rộng #1 (Applied at R1 G0/1 INBOUND Giao diện)
+ACL mở rộng #1 (Applied at R1 G0/1 INBOUND Interface)

 `R1(config)# ip access-list extended HTTP_SRV1`
 `R1(config-ext-nacl)# deny tcp 192.168.1.0 0.0.0.255 host 10.0.1.100 eq 443`